-If an Edgewood military/veteran student is called to active duty while currently enrolled the student must present a copy of the official orders to the Military & Veterans Coordinator.
+If an Edgewood military/veteran student is called to active duty while currently enrolled the student must present a copy of the official orders to the Director of Military & Veterans Services.
 Students have three options depending on the length of the activation: take a temporary leave of absence, withdraw completely or take incompletes in their courses.

 1. If the student is being temporarily activated for duty, including annual and/or monthly training, or mobilized: